Does Your Organization Breathe?

 What kind of atmosphere does your church or organization have?
 Do you feel that you can breathe there?

-Annie and I are serving the Lord in Brazil.
+Annie and I are serving the Lord in the US and in South America.
 We are training leaders and helping plant churches.
 Would you join our team and help us impact lives?
 Just click here to get involved.
 Obrigado!